 - (a) Maximum.
-The maximum contract ceiling value of all contracts in this multiple award procurement is established at \$75 Billion dollars. - (b) Minimum.
+The maximum contract ceiling value of all contracts resulting from this multiple award procurement is established at \$82.5 Billion dollars. - (b) Minimum.
 The minimum guaranteed award amount for this IDIQ contract is \$2,500 dollars per Contractor for the full term of the Master Contract.
 The exercise of the option period does not re-establish the contract minimum.